What is it?

 - Birth control pills (Contraceptive drugs)

-- Some birth control pills contain estrogen.
-Deer velvet might have some of the same effects as estrogen.
-However, deer velvet isn't as strong as the estrogen in birth control pills.
-Taking deer velvet along with birth control pills might decrease the effectiveness of birth control pills.
+- Some birth control pills contain the hormone estrogen.
+Deer velvet contains hormones.
+Taking deer velvet along with birth control pills might change the effects of birth control pills.
 If you take birth control pills along with deer velvet, use an additional form of birth control such as a condom.

 Some of these drugs include ethinyl estradiol and levonorgestrel (Triphasil), ethinyl estradiol and norethindrone (Ortho-Novum 1/35, Ortho-Novum 7/7/7), and others.

-- Deer velvet might have some of the same effects as estrogen.
-But deer velvet isn't as strong as estrogen pills.
-Taking deer velvet along with estrogen pills might decrease the effects of estrogen pills.
+- Deer velvet contains a small amount of hormones.
+Taking deer velvet along with estrogen pills might change the effects of estrogen pills.

 Some estrogen pills include conjugated equine estrogens (Premarin), ethinyl estradiol, estradiol, and others.